wajd-mariam/Elevator_Simulator/Iteration_5/src/README.md

 2) sudo apt install make libgtest-dev -y

 ## Usage
-1) Extract SYSC_3303_B2_G1_Iteration4.zip file
+1) Extract SYSC_3303_B2_G1_Iteration5.zip file
 2) Navigate to the "src" directory
-3) Open a terminal and enter:
+3) Open a terminal in the "src" directory and enter:
 - "make clean"
 - "make"
-4) Open a 4 other new terminal windows and copy and execute the commands below in order:
-- ./SchedulerProcess 4001 4000 3
-- ./ElevatorProcess 5000 0 127.0.0.1 4001
-- ./ElevatorProcess 5001 1 127.0.0.1 4001
-- ./ElevatorProcess 5002 2 127.0.0.1 4001
-- ./FloorProcess 4000 127.0.0.1 4001 input.txt
+4) To run the UI, enter the following command:
+- "./ElevatorUI"
 5) To run tests, enter the following command in a new terminal:
-- "./iteration3_tests"
+- "./iteration5_tests"

 ## Components

+### Common
+- Common.h / Common.cpp: Contains shared structures and utility functions, including FloorRequest serialization.

 ### Floor Subsystem
 - FloorProcess.cpp:  Handles reading requests from an input file and sending them to the scheduler.
-- Common.h / Common.cpp: Contains shared structures and utility functions, including FloorRequest serialization.

 ### Scheduler Subsystem
 - SchedulerProcess.cpp: Acts as the central scheduler, receiving floor requests and assigning elevators based on proximity.